-- 1.1 Knowing what to do in an emergency is vitally important.
-Consider undertaking first aid training and familiarise yourself with how to deal with some of the more common situations.
-If someone is injured, the following steps will keep them as safe as possible until professional help arrives: - keep calm; - if people are seriously injured call 999 immediately; contact the appointed person and first aider; - make sure you and the injured person are not in danger; - assess the injured person carefully and act on your findings using the basic first aid steps below; - continue to monitor the injured person's condition until emergency services arrive. - complete an accident form where necessary and log all accidents/incidents on MIS/ boarding logs
+1.1.
+Knowing what to do in an emergency is vitally important.
+Consider undertaking first aid training and familiarise yourself with how to deal with some of the more

+- 1.1.1. keep calm; - 1.1.2. if people are seriously injured call 999 immediately; contact the appointed person and first aider; - 1.1.3. make sure you and the injured person are not in danger; - 1.1.4. assess the injured person carefully and act on your findings using the basic first aid steps below; - 1.1.5. continue to monitor the injured person's condition until emergency services arrive. - 1.1.6. complete an accident form where necessary and log all accidents/incidents on MIS/ boarding logs

-2.0 Unconsciousness
+2. Unconsciousness

-- 2.1 If the person is unconscious with no obvious signs of life, call 999 and ask for an ambulance.
+- 2.1.
+If the person is unconscious with no obvious signs of life, call 999 and ask for an ambulance.
 Alert the appointed person and/or first aider.
-If you or any bystander has the necessary skills, give them mouth-to-mouth resuscitation while you wait for the emergency services. - 2.2 Tilt their head to open the airways and check the casualty is breathing normally if they are breathing normally, put into the recovery position.
+If you or any bystander has the necessary skills, give them cardio-pulmonary resuscitation while you wait for the emergency services. - 2.2.
+Tilt their head to open the airways and check the casualty is breathing normally if they are breathing normally, put into the recovery position.
 Check their circulation and monitor breathing.

-3.0 Bleeding
+3. Bleeding

-3.1 To control severe bleeding by applying firm pressure to the wound using a clean, dry dressing and raise it above the level of the heart.
+3.1.
+To control severe bleeding by applying firm pressure to the wound using a clean, dry dressing and raise it above the level of the heart.
 Lay the person down and reassure them, examine the wound, look for foreign objects, DO NOT REMOVE, elevate the wound above the level of the heart, using gravity to reduce the blood flow, apply direct pressure over the wound, pressure should be continuously applied for 10 minutes.
 Keep them warm and loosen tight clothing.
 Alert the appointed person and first aider who will then call 999 if necessary.

-4.0 Burns
+4. Burns

-4.1 For all burns, cool immediately with preferably running water for at least 10 minutes, or until the pain has eased.
+4.1.
+For all burns, cool immediately with preferably running water for at least 10 minutes, or until the pain has eased.
 If possible remove any constricting items, rings, watches as the area may start to swell.
 Any clothing which is not stuck to the burn.
-Only apply a non-stick dressing or cling film.
+Only apply a nonstick dressing or cling film.
 Keep patient warm and alert the appointed person and first aider who will then call 999 if necessary.

-5.0 Broken bones
+5. Broken bones

-5.1 Try to avoid as much movement as possible and alert the appointed person and first aider.
+5.1.
+Try to avoid as much movement as possible and alert the appointed person and first aider.
 Call 999 for an ambulance, if there is a suspected head, neck or spinal injury, if the casualty has difficulty breathing, there is a deformity, irregularity or unnatural movement of the limb, a bone has come through the skin.